Setting the Table

 Be sure to invite guests who will bring good spirits, prepare a menu of your favorite indulgences, and set out the flowers and fine china.

 Princeton’s Wendy Kvalheim is a strong advocate of using china, not locking it away in cabinets for some ever-elusive special occasion.
-Even small children are welcome at her table — children who eat off fine china are more likely to learn to treat it with respect than children who eat off of plastic and disposables.
+Even small children are welcome at her table – children who eat off fine china are more likely to learn to treat it with respect than children who eat off of plastic and disposables.
 On a recent weekend, at her home just a shot from the fifth fairway at Jasna Polana, Kvalheim was expecting a crowd that would include 15 youngsters ranging in age from 3 to 16.
 Kvalheim has three dishwashers, and yes, she puts the fine china in the dishwasher.
+It is likely that this has attracted other people’s attention to how well the color and texture of these plates are and how efficiently they are being cleaned through dishwashers.
+Every dishwasher is different, and some come with a label that specifies which dish materials can be used.
+Using dishes that aren’t specified in the dishwasher will likely result in the machine breaking down and requiring dishwasher repair.

 PHOTO COURTESY OF MOTTAHEDEH